Animal Ethics & Welfare:

-Our canine donors live in a quarantined kennel facility on our Australian property under the care of two veterinary surgeons employed by Plasvacc, with access to another two privately owned veterinary clinics just a 15-minute drive away.
+Our canine donors live in a quarantined kennel facility on our Australian property under the care of a veterinary surgeon employed by Plasvacc, with access to another two privately owned veterinary clinics just a 15-minute drive away.
 Their physical well-being and care is extraordinary.

-The veterinarians are assisted by a team of trained and qualified kennel attendants who look after our canine donors 7 days a week, 365 days a year.
-Kennel attendants are formally trained in animal husbandry and welfare, obedience training, and basic veterinary monitoring and treatment.
+The veterinarian is assisted by a team of trained and qualified animal attendants who look after our canine donors 7 days a week, 365 days a year.
+Animal attendants are formally trained in animal husbandry and welfare, obedience training, and basic veterinary monitoring and treatment.

 The mental welfare of our canine donors is also extremely important.
 Kennel enrichment is a priority at Plasvacc to create happy donors.
 We are aware that the kennel environment is a potential psychogenic stressor for some canines, and all aspects of kennel and environmental enrichment form a normal part of their husbandry.
 This is reflected in comments we receive from our veterinarians about how quiet the kennels are and that our canine donors do not display abnormal behaviors that are attributable to boring and barren environments.
 This is despite the fact that most of our canine donors have failed behavioral assessments at the time they are admitted into our facility and thus cannot be rehomed.